xemlock/google-apps-login/readme.txt

 One-click login will work for the following domains and user accounts:

-*  Google Workplace Starter
+*  Google Workspace Starter
-*  Google Workplace Business Standard
+*  Google Workspace Business Standard
-*  Google Workplace Business Plus
+*  Google Workspace Business Plus
-*  Google Workplace Enterprise
+*  Google Workspace Enterprise
-*  Google Workplace for Nonprofits
+*  Google Workspace for Nonprofits
-*  Google Workplace for Government
+*  Google Workspace for Government
-*  Google Classroom (Google Workplace for Education)
+*  Google Classroom (Google Workspace for Education)
 *  Personal gmail.com and googlemail.com emails

 Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not do this securely unless they also use OAuth2.
 This is discussed further in the [FAQ](https://wordpress.org/plugins/google-apps-login/#faq).